Options

 Environment variables

-# Switch to using build
+# Switch to using pip

 CIBW_BUILD_FRONTEND: "pip"